-To request transfer credits, fill out a "Transfer of Credit" form (available on Portfolio), have it signed by the Asst.
-Director, and submit it to the Program Manager in the JDP office.
+To request transfer credits, fill out a "Transfer of Credit" form (here), have it signed by the Assistant Director, and submit it to the Program Manager in the JDP office.
 Requests to transfer credits earned before admission to the JDP must be made within the student's first quarter of coursework.

-Students who wish to transfer credits from foreign institutions toward their graduate work should note that questions of level of instruction (graduate or undergraduate U.S. equivalent) and grading comparisons (how numeric marks are related to the U.S. letter grade system) are handled by the DU Office of International Admissions, where final decisions on international transfers are made.
+Students who wish to transfer credits from foreign institutions toward their graduate work should note that questions of level of instruction (graduate or undergraduate U.S. equivalent) and grading comparisons (how numeric marks are related to the U.S. letter grade system) are handled by the DU Office of Internationalization, where final decisions on international transfers are made.

-Note: 1 semester of credit transfers as 1.5 quarter hours of credit.
+Note: 1 semester of credit transfers as 1.5 guarter hours of credit.